kostym/drupal-7-module/README.md

 Some Kostym componets are modules.
 So to make it possible for Drupal to find them even though they are place in a theme, we need to patch core a bit.
 And remember, keep calm and carry on.

 ### Why patch ctools?
 This is to keep the total number of modules down.
-The patch make it possible to create ctools plugins without creating a new module.
+The patch make it possible to create ctools plugins in components without creating a new module.

 ## Things explained and examples

-So now when we have Kostym setup.
 To make it a bit more clear where things should go, look at this example tree structure of a Drupal profile called `project`

 It has two external libraries `modernizr` and `swiper`, a theme called `project_theme`, a component called `ExampleModule` and an other called `ExampleCtools`.